 Necaxa

-Necaxa celebrates its 100th anniversary in 2023.
-The club would love to revive the winning vibe that brought three Mexican first-division titles to Aguascalientes in the ’90s (1995, 1996, 1998).
-However, the current Apertura campaign under manager Jaime Lozano has been middle-of-the-road at best.
+Celebrating its 100th anniversary in 2023, Nexaca would love to revive the winning vibe that brought three Mexican first-division titles to Aguascalientes in the ’90s (1995, 1996, 1998).
+However, the current Apertura campaign under manager Eduardo Fentanes has been frankly disappointing, with Los Electricistas hovering near the bottom of the table.

 Pachuca